DreamLab/AsyncOpenStackClient/README.rst

 Introduction
 ============

-The `AsyncOpenStackClient` is rest wrapper to OpenStack API.
-It provides very raw functionality however, it has a nice abstraction for authetication.
-For method specification go to official OpenStack reference https://docs.openstack.org/queens/api/.
+The `AsyncOpenStackClient` is a rest wrapper for the OpenStack API.
+It provides very raw functionality; however, it has a nice abstraction for authetication.
+For method specification, see the official OpenStack documentation: https://docs.openstack.org/queens/api/.

 Installation